 30pt

 \centerline{\bf Abstract}

 We call $n$ a spoof odd perfect number if $n$ is odd and $n=km$ for two integers $k,m>1$ such that $\sigma(k)(m+1)=2n$, where $\sigma$ is the sum-of-divisors function.
 In this paper, we show how results analogous to those of odd perfect numbers could be established for spoof odd perfect numbers (otherwise known in the literature as Descartes numbers).
-In particular, we predict that an analogue of the Descartes-Frenicle-Sorli conjecture for odd perfect numbers holds for spoof odd perfect numbers.
-Furthermore, we conjecture that the quasi-Euler prime of a spoof odd perfect number is also its largest quasi-prime factor.
+In particular, we prove that $k$ is not almost perfect.

 \markright{\smalltt } \baselineskip=12.875pt 30pt